rladies/awesome-rladies-blogs/CONTRIBUTING.md

 #### File content

 There are several adaptations to an entry you can make that are not highlighted in every entry.
+If you copied the json template from above, remove all mentions of `\\required` or `\\optional`, these are just for making it clear which information you _must_ provide and which are optional.
+Any optional field you don't want to add, you may delete entirely.
+For instance, if you don't have a subtitle or tagline for your blog, remove the entire line of `"subtite": "subtitle or tagline"` rather than leaving it empty with `"subtite": ""`

 ##### Authors